Chester Road, Stretford, Manchester M32

 Stretford was a small township which grew with industry during the nineteenth century and established public and civic buildings along Chester Road.
 The area included Trafford Park, owned by the de Trafford family, which became an industrial park after the opening of the Manchester Ship Canal and sale of the Trafford holdings in 1897.
 A Catholic mission was started in 1858 when a small building was erected on Herbert Street.
 The present church was built from designs by E. W. Pugin through the patronage of the de Trafford family, who supported the Catholic Church and church building in the area with great generosity during the nineteenth century.
 Sir Humphrey paid for the church and his wife Lady Annette gave the high altar.
 The church opened in 1863 but the complex was not completed until 1867, at a cost of £24,000.
 A detailed description of the church appeared in The Tablet on 28 November 1863.

 Repair and redecoration was undertaken in 1895, using the firm of John Hardman, with murals by the noted artist J. A. Pippett.
-The appearance of the interior at about this time is shown at figure 1.
 A major phase of restoration was undertaken from 1930.
 Furnishings by Stuflesser were introduced, including new altar rails.

 A programme of restoration and alteration was undertaken in 1962-3 by Greenhalgh & Williams.
 Terrazzo flooring was laid, a screen inserted to form a narthex and a minor sanctuary reordering undertaken, with relocation of the pulpit and painting over of the murals.
 Side altars were dismantled and rebuilt.
 A link between presbytery and church was replaced with a structure incorporating sacristies and confessionals and the presbytery was extensively renovated and extended.